 The Media Cabinet is sized for bottom return applications for use in upflow, downflow and horizontal applications.
 A 16-in.
 (406 mm) Media Cabinet is shipped with the 14-3/16-in.
-(360 mm) furnace and includes block-off plates
+(360 mm) furnace and includes block-off plates.

 For upflow side return applications, the Media Cabinet (or field supplied accessory air cleaner) can be installed on the side of the furnace or side and bottom when a bottom plenum is used.
-See Fig. 19 and 26.
+See Fig. 21 and Fig. 26.

 For downflow applications, the Media Cabinet (or field supplied accessory air cleaner) must only be connected to the bottom opening on the furnace.
-See Fig. 19 and 27.
+See Fig. 22 and Fig. 26.

 For horizontal applications, the Media Cabinet (or field supplied accessory air cleaner) for all models can be connected to the bottom opening on the furnace.
-For side return use in the horizontal position, refer to Fig. 28.
-If both side and bottom openings are used in Fig. 28, each opening used will require a filter.
+For side return use in the horizontal position, refer to Fig. 23.
+If both side and bottom openings are used in Fig. 23, each opening used will require a filter.

-The media cabinet (or field supplied accessory air cleaner) can also be installed in the common return duct prior to entering the return air opening in any orientation.
+A filter rack or any field supplied accessory air cleaner can also be installed in the common return duct prior to entering the return air opening in any orientation.